ipfs-inactive/interface-js-ipfs-core/SPEC/FILESv2.md

 ## Solutions

+The solutions proposed below solve the majority of the problems but not all of them.
+Each solution summarises the problem that is being addressed but it is strongly recommended that the [problems](#problems) section is studied for the full detail.

 ### 1. Rename `add` to `import`

 "Import" more accurately describes what is occurring and will prevent confusion with `write`.